ShellCode33/CredSLayer/README.md

-# NetCredzMiner
+# CredSLayer

 ![alt python_version](https://img.shields.io/badge/python-3.5+-informational.svg)
 ![alt tests_coverage](https://img.shields.io/badge/tests%20coverage-94%25-success.svg)

 You thought PCredz was good ?
 Net-creds even better ?
 Try this out, you'll be surprised !

-NCM goal is to look for credentials and other useful stuff in network captures.
+CredSLayer goal is to look for credentials and other useful stuff in network captures.
 Two modes are available, pcap scanning and active processing.
 The latest listens for packets on a chosen interface and dynamically extracts everything it can.

 This tool is really helpful if you're a pentester or if you want to scan your own network to see if anything critical is sent over.